exploratory-io/book/viz/limit.md

 ### Top

 You can show only the number of categories that have the highest values.
-For example, you can define "Top 20 Countries".
+For example, you can set 20 to show top 20 countries.

 ![](images/limit3.png)

 Following options are available.

 * Number of Results: Number of categories to show.
-Default is 10.
 * Based on: Values to compare.
 You can select a column that has values to compare and aggregation function.
 By default, it uses the same value column and its aggregation function used in the chart.
 You can also choose a different column and different aggregation function that is not even used in the chart.

 ### Bottom

 You can show only the number of categories that have the lowest values.
-For example, you can define "Bottom 20 Countries".
+For example, you can set 20 to show bottom 20 countries.

 ![](images/limit4.png)

 Following options are available.

 * Number of Results: Number of categories to show.
-Default is 10.
 * Based on: Values to compare.
 You can select a column that has values to compare and aggregation function.
 By default, it uses the same value column and its aggregation function used in the chart.
 You can also choose a different column and different aggregation function that is not even used in the chart.